 B. Role of the Decision-Maker.
 The role of a decision-maker is to decide whether a responding party is "responsible" or "not responsible" for violating the Policy, and thus the Code of Conduct, or whether an appeal has merit.
 A decision-maker objectively evaluates relevant information and reaches a conclusion based on the preponderance of evidence standard of proof.
 If there is a finding of "responsible," a decision-maker will determine the appropriate sanction(s) for the responding party, and the measures taken to restore or preserve equal access to the College's education program or activity for the reporting party.
-Hearing officers and appeal officers are decision-makers.
+Hearing panelist(s) and appeal decision-maker(s) are decision-makers.

-C. Role of the Title IX Coordinator.
-Note: The Title IX Coordinator may designate certain duties and tasks to the Assistant Coordinator or to one of the Deputy Coordinators; therefore, references to the "Coordinator" may mean the Assistant or a Deputy Coordinator.
+C. Director of Title IX Compliance (hereinafter the Title IX Coordinator).
+Note: The Title IX Coordinator may designate certain duties and tasks to the Deputy Coordinators; therefore, references to the "Coordinator" may mean the Deputy Coordinator.
 Among the Title IX Coordinator's responsibilities is the management of the College's response to reports and complaints of sexual harassment.
-When the Title IX Coordinator has actual knowledge of a potential Policy violation, the Coordinator (or Assistant/Deputy Coordinator) promptly contacts the complainant (reporting party) to discuss the availability of supportive measures and to inform the complainant that they are available with or without the filing of a formal complaint.
-The Coordinator considers the complainant's wishes with respect to supportive measures and is responsible for theeffective management of supportive measures.
+When the Title IX Coordinator has actual knowledge of a potential Policy violation, the Coordinator (or Deputy Coordinator) promptly contacts the complainant (reporting party) to discuss the availability of supportive measures and to inform the complainant that they are available with or without the filing of a formal complaint.
+The Coordinator considers the complainant's wishes with respect to supportive measures and is responsible for the effective management of supportive measures.
 The Coordinator also explains to the complainant the process for filing, and the options for resolving, a formal complaint.
 The Coordinator reserves the right, in his/her sole discretion and in accordance with legal mandates, to amend procedures as necessary to assure an equitable process, and/or to protect the integrity of the process.